rayshift/translatefgo/README.md

 A Portuguese Brazilian translation is also available.

 ### Installation
-Requirements: Android 5, 6, 7, 8, 9, 10, 11 are supported.
+Requirements: Android 5, 6, 7, 8, 9, 10, 11, 12* are supported.
 Root is not required.

 1. Ensure you have the latest Fate/Grand Order installed.
 2. Log into Fate/Grand Order JP to ensure your game data is up to date - click "Download" if promoted for a data update.
 Afterwards, close the application.
 3. Download and install the latest APK from the [releases page](https://github.com/rayshift/translatefgo/releases).
 4. Click "install" below the bundle you want to install.
 You only need to install 1 bundle at a time.
 5. Reopen Fate/Grand Order.

+* Android 12 requires downgrading the files app first

 #### Updates
 The scripts will update on a regular basis.
 Please keep the app installed and check it regularly - the "installed" status will change to "update available" when an update is ready.